 Knowing the difference between a referral attorney and a handling attorney is essential.
 And four main ways exist to tell the difference.
 The referral lawyer is a lawyer that remains outside your lead counsel.
 Generally, the litigator or trial attorney advances litigation.
-So a referral lawyer can play various roles, from rainmaking, getting the contact information from the client.
-Of interest here, is that the duties of litigation get passed to another lawyer.
+A referral lawyer can play various roles, from rainmaking, getting the client's contact information.
+Of interest here is that the duties of litigation get passed to another lawyer.

 So if the referral attorney plays a secondary role, they might gather records.
 Or they help deal with client meetings to free the leading advocate to work on the case file.

 Why Should You Care if the Attorney is a Referral Lawyer or Handling Attorney?

 No clear-cut answers reveal themselves if a client should have a referral counsel involved.
 The secondary rep can help assist.
 Also, they help you communicate.
 And they can assist in selecting a handling firm qualified to handle the type of case.
 They can also act as legal counsel to discuss your potential matter.

 Why a client might be concerned if the attorney is a referring lawyer or a handling attorney, which includes:

 - Trust and Relationships: Selecting an attorney means you want to trust their ability to handle your case.
 And if the attorney is a referral rather than the handling lawyer, then confidence is misplaced.
 So it wouldn't be unusual never to meet the attorney managing your case.